mimblewimble/grin-rfcs/text/0004-full-wallet-lifecycle.md

     - The 'name' parameter is included for future use as in `open_wallet` above.
 * `OwnerAPI::open_wallet(name: Option<String>, password: String) -> Result<t:Token, libwallet::Error>`
     - Opens a wallet and sets it as the 'active' wallet.
 All further API commands will be performed against this wallet.
-    - 'Opens' the wallet seed in memory, stored XORd against a new token.
+    - 'Opens' the wallet seed in memory, stored XORed against a new token.
 The token is to be returned to the client for use in all further API calls.
     - The 'name' argument is included for future use, anticipating the inclusion of multiple wallets and seeds within a single top-level wallet directory.
 * `OwnerAPI::close_wallet(&mut self) -> Result<(), libwallet::Error>`
     - Closes the currently open wallet (i.e. drops the XORed seed from memory)